Meknes: Recent history (20th–21st centuries)

 After the installation of French colonial rule in Morocco in 1912, the French administration created a new city (Ville Nouvelle) on a nearby plateau across the valley on the northeast side of the old city.
 The capital of Morocco was moved from Fes to Rabat, further marginalizing cities like Meknes (which is near Fes).
 Some traditional Muslim authorities and officials were retained, but Meknes was reorganized under a new French municipal and military regime.
 This also led to a greater influence of the cities over their surrounding countryside and growing urbanization.
 The city became a transportation hub for people and goods traveling from east to west or from north to south across the country, in addition to hosting extensive military barracks.
 The population of Meknes grew from 25,000 at the beginning of the century to over 140,000 by the mid-20th century.
 Some roads in the old city were widened to accommodate greater circulation, but most of the new development took place in the Ville Nouvelle.
 The new French authorities took interest in the conservation of historic monuments in the old city; the madrasas, for example, were restored in 1922.
 During this period Meknes also became a center of agriculture and viniculture, led mainly by French colonists who appropriated large amounts of land nearby.

 Nonetheless, Meknes, like other cities, also hosted resistance to French authority.
 In 1937, a particularly serious and violent revolt erupted following attempts to divert the local river to benefit the French settler population during a time of food shortages for the native Moroccan population.
 A violent suppression of protests took place in the city which results in 13 dead and more injured.
 Following Morocco's independence in 1956, the changes which began or accelerated under French rule continued to run their course.
 Large scale rural migration increased the population of the city and intensified the urbanization process (as elsewhere in the country).
-Industries developped around the city's perimeter, but at the same time the old elites and bourgeois families moved away to the coastal cities like Casablanca and Rabat.
+Industries developed around the city's perimeter, but at the same time the old elites and bourgeois families moved away to the coastal cities like Casablanca and Rabat.

 These changes also contributed to the relative neglect of the old city.
 According to the ICOMOS Heritage at Risk report of 2000, the historic city of Meknes contains insufficient drainage systems, and as a result, suffers from inundation and leakage in certain areas.
 Still, some conservation and restoration efforts have taken place in recent years, motivated in part by the revenues of tourism.
 As of 2023, a number of major restoration projects were planned or underway, led by ADER-Fès (Agence pour la Dédensification et la Réhabilitation de la Médina de Fès), a quasi-governmental agency based in Fez.
 The projects include proposed restorations to the historic city walls, to the Heri es-Swani, and to the Bou Inania Madrasa, along with other improvements to parking and tourism infrastructure.